 - Use Webmaster Tools to speed up the process of getting the pages stuck in the index out.
 In Webmaster Tools, click on “Optimization > Remove URLs” and just enter the URLs you want removed.

-What, why and how to nofollow attribute
+What, why and how to use the nofollow attribute

 <meta name=”robots” content=”nofollow” />